mahmedk91/Translations-Caching/README.md

 ### Cache

-Django app already comes up with alot of plugins including cache.
-Since we want to be flexible, we have django cache wrapped in a service.
+Django app already comes up with alot of plugins - including cache.
+Since we want to be flexible, we have wrapped django cache in a service.
 The service always require a backend to work which must be injected when the app starts.

 We have made our django cache permanently persistant.
 However, this can be changed by changing the `TIMEOUT` value in django settings.